How to Identify Dyed vs. Natural Rutilated Quartz

 Consumer Advisory

-Our market research and dyeing experiments reveal:
+Our market research and dyeing experiments reveal the following:

-- Simple dyeing techniques have flooded wholesale markets
+- Simple dyeing techniques have flooded wholesale markets.

-- Finer, evenly-distributed inclusions take dye best
+- Finer, evenly distributed inclusions take dye best.

-- Careful magnification reveals most treatments
+- Careful magnification reveals most treatments.

 As dye methods evolve, detection becomes more challenging.
 VirtuCasa recommends: